Blackmail (2025 film): Production

 In early December 2022, DT Next reported that G. V. Prakash Kumar had signed his next project with Iravukku Aayiram Kangal (2018) fame director Mu Maran, with Pragya Nagra as the female lead.
 During the first-look poster announcement in late-March 2025, Teju Ashwini was announced as the female lead opposite to G. V. Prakash Kumar.
 The film stars Srikanth in his second collaboration with Mu Maran after Kannai Nambathey (2023) alongside Bindu Madhavi in an important role.
 The film also features Shaji Chen, Muthukumar, Redin Kingsley, Ramesh Thilak, Hari Priya and others in supporting roles.
 The film is produced Jayakkodi Amalraj under their JDS Film Factory banner, while the technical team consists of music composer Sam C. S, editor San Lokesh, and cinematographer Gokul Benoy.
 Principal photography took place in Ooty, Chennai, Coonoor and Coimbatore.
 In early December 2024, G. V. Prakash Kumar began dubbing for his portions in the film.

 Music

-The film has music composed by Sam C. S.
+The film has music composed by Sam C. S while one song was composed by D. Imman.